 E-readers are old news by now, whether or not you believe they represent the end of brick and mortar libraries or simply an evolution.
 But since day one, Amazon’s various Kindles have represented a lot more.

 So what are you waiting for?
-In this article will show you what factors make for the best kids' Kindles, and point out a few of our favorites we think you'll like as well.
+This article will show you what factors make for the best kids’ Kindles, and point out a few of our favorites we think you’ll like as well.

 Which Amazon Kindle or E-reader is best for your child?
 We’ve outlined which ones are best by age group to help you decide.

-Best for Early Readers: Fire HD 8 Kids Edition Tablet
+Best for Early Readers: Fire HD 10 Kids tablet

 This tablet features a color display, protective case, and supports contents besides books such as movies or educational apps.
 It has extensive parental controls and is intended for the younger crowd.
 Reading picture or comic books on this will be a breeze, and the bright colors are persistent throughout illustrated early chapter books or web content.